 How to Minimise the Impact of Your Divorce on Your Child’s School Performance

 Even though there may sometimes be resentment between you and your former partner, both teachers and parenting experts agree that it is crucial not to express these views in front of children in order to avoid distress.
-Although separation will take a lot from you as adults, it’s important not to disregard the child in the process.
+Although separation will take a lot from you as adults, it’s important not to disregard the child in the process as getting a divorce with kids is a tough situation to be in for all those involved.

 “Keep the communication open: explain what’s going to happen and allow your child to talk about their feelings,” Costa said.
 “Let them know that it is alright to feel sad and angry.”